moetomg/magnet-engine/README.md

 - ['frequency'] with the operating frequency in Hz.
 (50-450e3 Hz)
 - ['temperature'] with the operating temperature in °C.

-## Installation
-There is no installation required for this web-based GUI.
-Simply access it through your web browser using the provided link.

-## License
-This project is licensed under the [MIT License](https://opensource.org/license/mit).

-## Acknowledgements
-- This project utilizes the Magnet Challenge 2023 competition model.
-- We thank the power electronics community for their invaluable contributions to the libraries and tools used in this project.

 ## Collaboration
 We're always open to collaborating with anyone interesting in this project.
 If you would like to display your model in "magnet-engine", please follow the steps below to set up your model.
 This will helps us better integrate your models into the "magnet-engine" GUI.